BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 It is true that one has to be very precise with respect to syntax.
 No spelling or punctuation errors are allowed.
-But it is perfectly false that this makes programmers have a precise idea of what her program will do.
+But it is perfectly false that this makes programmers have a precise idea of what their program will do.
 It is especially false to assume that programmers just write down their idea from start to finish much like it is false to believe that painters, poets or writers realize their idea from start to finish.
+The whole progess is contingent.
+Each steps narrows down what can come next.

 Look at the following algorithm.
 I assume that, for most readers, it is very unclear what the algorithm computes.